Scarface: The (bad?) idea of a ‘third’ impact

 From Scarface to Smokin’ Aces: the art of the gun scene

-I like gun scenes in movies, but very few directors have mastered the art of the gun scene.
-I was young but Tony’s death scene in Scarface (1983) was both shocking and exciting (read more about my Scarface experience here).
-Tony knew he was going to die but he goes out shooting and shouting insults like if he was immortal.
-That was my first gun scene ...
-More
+I love gunfight scenes in movies, but very few directors have truly mastered the art of the gun scene.
+I was young when I first saw Tony’s death scene in Scarface (1983), and it was both shocking and thrilling (read more about my Scarface experience here).
+Tony knows he’s going to die, but he goes out firing, hurling insults as if he’s invincible. ...

 Davis, Flynn, Dietrich… They did it their way

-The period between Great Depression and World War II is remembered as Hollywood’s Golden Age, from the 1920’s to the late 1940’s with introduction of television.
-I’m a huge fan of the 1930s to 1940s movie decade, when Bette Davis was Mildred Rogers in Of Human Bondage (1934), her fights with Jack Warner and the Hollywood Canteen with ...
-More
+The period between the Great Depression and World War II, from the 1920s through the late 1940s, is known as Hollywood’s Golden Age.
+I’m a huge fan of films from the 1930s and ’40s—the era when Bette Davis captivated audiences as Mildred Rogers in Of Human Bondage (1934), battled with Jack Warner, and worked with Cary Grant to run the Hollywood ...

 Scarface: First and second impact